 Meanwhile, I’ve also been compiling ideas to try this Advent season, though as usual, my wish list is far longer than in reality:

 1) Devotional: Reading the bible is now a regular bedtime routine.
 B actually takes his beginners bible out and asks (insists!) on a story or two every night.
 As we’ve read through the Old Testament and most of the New Testament stories, this December, we’ll move to the One Year Devotions for Preschoolers book that we got from a friend.

 3) Advent Calendar: Last year, I recycled B’s artwork to make a wall calendar with clear plastic pockets to mark the 24 days till Christmas.
 Each day, we prayed for specific family, friends, those in need, our country and world, ending with the fruits of the spirit in our own lives.
-Although this calendar has since been used as a fun Letterland upper and lowercase matching game, we could always just repurpose this once more if I run out of time…
+This calendar has since been used as a fun Letterland upper and lowercase matching game — I love craft that we can just repurpose.

 HOWEVER, I’d love to make a new advent calendar which could double as a festive decoration too.
 Here are two DIY ideas that I like and find age-appropriate for toddlers: Toilet Paper Roll House and Scrapbook Gift Wrap Paper calendars.
 These could contain simple clues (for Truth In The Tinsel), scripture verses (from daily devotion), or just a list of fun yet meaningful activities or items each day.

 4) Christmas books: This year, I hope to check out the titles in this reading list as we’ve found quite a few (still) available at the public libraries in Singapore.
 B also received a beginners Christmas piano song book from his aunt in California and we look forward to incorporate that into our regular home music sessions 🙂